ENCCS/vasp-best-practices/content/fcc_Ni.md

     cp ../dos/CHGCAR .

-thereafter submit the job
+thereafter submit the job (Tetralith)

     sbatch run.sh

+or run it interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

-To check the results after finish, use `p4vasp`.
+To check the results after finish, use `p4vasp` or `py4vasp`.
 Compare with the [result on the VASP wiki](https://www.vasp.at/wiki/index.php/Fcc_Ni).